alvarezrrj/alirey/README.md

 Contact form (route('contact'))

-- Allow therapist to create single-slot holidays

 External login

 Create landing page

 Add support for english language

-BookingController->edit()
-- Find another way to see if day is full inside while loop to avoid so many round trips to DB

 Check scheduled job logging stuff (It's not currently doing anything)

-update.blade.php
-- Delete it, view is not being used anymore

 ### Future releases